peterhinch/micropython_ir/TRANSMITTER.md

 next duration from the array.
 If it is not `STOP` it toggles the duty cycle and re-initialises T5 for the new duration.

-## 5.2 ESP32
+## 4.2 ESP32

-This is something of a hack because my drivers work with standard firmware.

-A much better solution will be possible when the `esp32.RMT` class supports the `carrier` option.
-A fork supporting this is [here](https://github.com/mattytrentini/micropython).
-You may want to adapt the base class to use this fork: it should be easy and would produce a solution capable of handling all protocols.

-A consequence of this hack is that timing is imprecise.
-In testing NEC protocols were reliable.
-Sony delivered some erroneous bitsreams but may be usable.
-Philips protocols require timing precision which is unachievable; these are unsupported.

-The ABC stores durations in Hz rather than in μs.
-This is because the `period` arg of `Timer.init` expects an integer number of ms. Passing a `freq` value enables slightly higher resolution timing.
-In practice timing lacks precision with the code having a hack which subtracts a nominal amount from each value to compensate for the typical level of overrun.
+The carrier is output continuously at the specified duty ratio.
+A pulse train generated by the RMT instance drives a hardware gate such that the IR LED is lit only when both carrier and RMT are high.

-The carrier is generated by PWM instance `.pwm` with its duty cycle controlled by software timer `._tim` in a similar way to the Pyboard Timer 5 described above.
-The ESP32 duty value is in range 0-1023 as against 0-100 on the Pyboard.
+The carrier is generated by PWM instance `.pwm` running continuously.
+The ABC constructor converts the 0-100 duty ratio specified by the subclass to the 0-1023 range used by ESP32.

-# 6. References
+# 5. References

 [General information about IR](https://www.sbprojects.net/knowledge/ir/)